MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Change colors with the Color Picker](../css/reference.md#change-colors-with-the-color-picker) in _CSS features reference_

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Group sources into Authored and Deployed trees

-_new as of v104_
+_new as of Microsoft Edge 104_
 <!-- This experiment was shown in the What's New 104 video [Microsoft Edge | What's New in DevTools 104](https://www.youtube.com/watch?v=0_ZprFX8x0I&t=129s) at 2:09. -->

 Controls whether to group resources into separate **Authored** and **Deployed** trees in the **Page** tab of the **Sources** tool.
 This feature in the **Sources** tool allows you to group source files in two folders depending on whether these are: